ottnav/ottnav.github.io/faq.md

 # Premium
 ## How many devices does Premium allow
-Premium will be active on all your devices that, as long, as they:
-- Have Google services working (with Play Store)
-- Using the same Google account

-For non-Google devices, please check FAQ.
-PS: Sometimes Play Store takes a while to sync purchases.
-Check FAQ how to speed up the process.
-PPS: Fair use policy is insisted, using same Google Account and using it on tons of devices are a clear violation.
+- for Play Store/AppGallery version you can install the app on as many devices as you want (as long as they use same Google account), but it's a violation to use more than 5 devices at the same time (fair use policy is insisted).
+- for standalone version there is a limit of 5 devices per account max.
+You can purchase more slots for your premium.

 ## Enable premium on a Firestick (or other device without play market)
 Recommended solution:
+- install `OttNav Companion` app, register an account and purchase premium
+- install a standalone version of the app on your firestick or other device without play market, login with the same account and ensure that current device is added (in `settings - premium`)
+- As soon as activated you can manage your devices from your app or `OttNav Companion` app

+Another solution:
-- Use Android device with Play Market to purchase premium as a single one-time payment or an yearly subscription (or Huawei market with one-time payment).
+- Use Android device with Play Store to purchase premium as a single one-time payment or an yearly subscription (or Huawei market with one-time payment).
-- Find notification email from Google with purchase number (`GPA.123.456..`), that will be required later on
+- Find notification email from Google with purchase number (`GPA.123.456..`) or find the order number on `pay.google.com`, that will be required later on
-- Forward this email or send this number to us; If you failed to find the purchase number, you can send your email name (google account used by you when purchased premium).
-- On the device with Fire Stick attached launch the app
-- Go to the `settings - about - installation id`; and send this text to us So we will activate the premium on this device
-WARNING: This number will drop if you uninstall app or remove app data
-PS: If you already purchased a subscription, you should refund it (or send us the purchase number GPA.123.456… so we will refund it) and buy app via one-time payment in order to be able to bind your purchase to the \ on the non-play market device.
-PS: Since the activation is manual, it may take up to a few days to proceed.
+- Install a standalone version of the app on your firestick or other device without play market, login (or register new account if not done this before) (in `settings - premium`)
+- Write an email to support giving your account and purchase number in request for manual activation of your purchase (this might take a couple of days)
+- As soon as activated you can manage your devices from your app or `OttNav Companion` app

-## Purchased a premium but it’s not active
+## Purchased a premium on Play Store but it’s not active
 Sometimes it takes a while for Play Store to sync purchases (due to long caching).
 Steps to guarantee that sync will happen instantly:
 - Go to `settings - premium - restore purchases`.
 If the process will report that restoration occurred - it means that all is ok, and reactivation has happened.
 Usually this is the only step required!
 - Clear data and cache of Play Store app